Early Learning Center & PRESCHOOL in North Phoenix

 Can you tell me more about emergent curriculum?

-- Play is a valued learning time, as it provides children the opportunity to be creative and study the world around them.
+- Play is a valued learning time, as it provides children with the opportunity to be creative and study the world around them.

 - Daily schedules provide a predictable yet flexible environment.